protocol/nft-website/docs/tutorial/batch-minting.md

 ## Storage

+Here's an overview of several strategies to upload to NFT.storage in bulk.

 ### Upload files iteratively

 The most straightforward way to upload files and metadata to nft.storage is by iterating over all of them and calling [`NFTStorage.store`]() one-by-one.
 Being simple as it is, that means you are responsible for properly handling errors that might occur for each successive request and synchronize it with the minting process.